casper-network/ceps/text/0003-hash-indexed-object-store.md

 Additionally, if Wasm blocks are to be split off, these will need to be fetched separately.
 If any of these solutions prove to be infeasible, passing around a wrapper around LMDB like we do now is still feasible to keep these operations speedy.

-Additionally, if Wasm blocks are to be split off, these will need to be fetched separately.
-If any of these solution provide to be infeasible, passing around a wrapper around LMDB like we do now is still feasible to keep these operations speedy.

 ### Gossiping

 Under this proposed model, we no longer require a generic gossiper component; a single statically typed gossiper can handle all objects.
 The existing functionality can be kept, with some allowed specialization around announcements (such as an incoming deploy received announcement).